 Protective Measure The position or configuration in which the isolation point is placed to affect the isolation.
 Other protective measures may include lockouts, tagouts, barriers, signage, posting sentries, etc., that, when in place, eliminate or reduce the risk to all personnel working on or near the work area.
-Prove the Isolation To demonstrate the integrity of the isolation under the current conditions (e.g. system pressure, temperature, chemical hazard) by ensuring all isolations are in place and the isolation is holding (prove zero-energy).
-If system conditions are subject to change, best practice is to regularly monitor the isolation.
 Return to Service To bring the plant and/or equipment back into service or operation after work has been completed and the permit has been closed.
-Responsible Field Engineer (RFE)/Startup Test Engineer (STE) An individual that is the SME for the correct installation, pre-commissioning, commissioning, and startup of a system and associated equipment.
+Responsible Field Engineer (RFE)/Startup Test Engineer (STE) An individual who is the SME for the correct installation, pre-commissioning, commissioning, and startup of a system and associated equipment.
 Sanction to Test (STT) The ability to remove and replace isolation devices while performing the work described on the permit.
 Used for the purposes of testing/commissioning and manipulating/calibrating equipment, components, or systems; this allows work to be completed without opening/closing the permit for the sake of the testing/commissioning activities.
 Shall Mandatory requirement.
 Should Recommended practice to be implemented where circumstances dictate.
+Startup Shift Supervisor (SSS) Typically, supervises operators who control systems and processes that run simultaneously with Project activities.
 Supervision Persons responsible for supervising Field Non-Manual (FNM) or Field Manual (FM) personnel on a project.
 Supervision have direct reports (Craft FM, Operators FM, and Engineers FNM).
 Depending on the project type and staffing, supervision can be of several types and titles (e.g., Site Manager, PSUM, WGS, SSS, and Completions Lead/Designee).
-Single Line Drawing A drawing representing an electrical distribution network.
 Tagging Authority (TA) The individual(s) designated by the Site Manager or PSUM to implement the isolation management of required equipment or systems.
-Tagout The placement of a tagout device on an energy-isolating device (e.g., valve, disconnect switch, circuit breaker, fuse holder, lifted lead) to indicate that the equipment/system being controlled is not operated until the tagout device is removed.
+Tagout The placement of a tagout device on an energy-isolating device (e.g., valve, disconnect switch, circuit breaker, fuse holder, lifted lead) to indicate the equipment/system being controlled is not operated until the tagout device is removed.
 This method is used when a lock cannot be installed.
-Temporary Energy Source These are closely inspected to ensure safety of personnel working on systems or equipment; these include, but are not limited to: Temporary construction or site backfeed electrical power supplies.
-Portable generators, batteries or uninterruptible power supplies (UPS).
-Temporary pumps, tanks, or boilers.
-Any other temporary source of energy identified by the owner/customer.
-Test An activity covered by a procedure to prove the functionally or suitability of equipment, systems, a component or group of components.
+Temporary Energy Source These are closely inspected to ensure safety of personnel working on systems or equipment; these include, but are not limited to: Temporary construction or site backfeed electrical power supplies Portable generators, batteries, or uninterruptible power supplies (UPS) Temporary pumps, tanks, or boilers Any other temporary source of energy identified by the owner/customer Test An activity covered by a procedure to prove the functionally or suitability of equipment, systems, a component, or group of components.
 Testing can occur during construction, commissioning, startup, or maintenance activities.